shruzberry/garden2/_notes/Sean's Garden/01 Original Ideas/🌱Intermittent Productivity.md

 Getting interrupted while working can lead to a lot of frustration and ultimately to the the avoidance of [[🌱Work]] all together when in these environments.

 ## Smaller Units of Work
-Condense your work into very small units for [[🌰Microtasking]] in order to reduce the chance of being interrupted Break up tasks you think need to happen all at once into smaller units
+Condense your work into very small units for [[Microtasking]] in order to reduce the chance of being interrupted Break up tasks you think need to happen all at once into smaller units

 ## Prepare, then Execute